i52vagam/CourseraGettingAndCleaningData/CodeBook.md

+#CodeBook

-This document explains the variables contained in the file “AveragesTidyDataSet.txt”
+######This document explains the variables contained in the file "AveragesTidyDataSet.txt"

 There are two main groups of variables:

 1. activity/subject: The file is grouped by these variables, so each row has an unique value for the pair activity/subject.
 There is 30 differents subjects and 6 differents activities, so we will have 180 (30x6) rows.
 Subject: Indicates the subject (person) from which measurements were taken.
   Values: There are 30 volunteers so the variable will have 30 diferrents values (from 1 to 30)

-* activity: Show the state of the subject (the action that the subject was performing) when the measurements were taken
+activity: Show the state of the subject (the action that the subject was performing) when the measurements were taken
 values: it can take 6 differents values:
-1. WALKING:
+WALKING:
-2. WALKING_UPSTAIRS
+WALKING_UPSTAIRS
-3. WALKING_DOWNSTAIRS
+WALKING_DOWNSTAIRS
-4. SITTING
+SITTING
-5. STANDING
+STANDING
-6. LAYING
+LAYING
 2. Measurements:

 Each variable name indicate the kind of measurement taken and the function applied to them (only mean and standard deviation measurements were taken from the original data).